Cooperative education: Governing Bodies

 Since 1973, Canada has had a national body representing cooperative education and work integrated learning.
 This national body used to be called CAFCE (Canadian Association for Co-op Education) and was renamed CEWIL Canada (Cooperative Education and Work Integrated Learning Canada) in 2017.
 This organization has representatives from Canadian post-secondary institutions and employers who work together to develop resources to promote the highest quality of post-secondary work-integrated learning programs.
 CEWIL Canada works to establish national standards for WIL programs.
 The organization also allows for delivery of training opportunities and best practice sharing.
 CEWIL maintains a national database on WIL with data from more than fifty post-secondary member institutions.
 CEWIL reports that over 75,000 students are participating in co-operative education programs across the country.
-Canadian students who work in cooperative education earn close to $20 per hour and represent a wide range of disciplines and programs, ranging from science, engineering, business, arts and technology.
+Canadian students who work in cooperative education can earn close to $20 per hour and represent a wide range of disciplines and programs, ranging from science, engineering, business, arts and technology.